Born in 1970, in Palestine.

 - Progress and Hygiene.
 Zachęta–National Gallery of Art, Warsaw.
 Curated by Anda Rottenberg.
 Featuring Death.*

 - Outside the Archive.
 Series of Ramallah Municipality exhibitions in Qalandiya International II: Archives, Lived and Shared.
-Featuring Ramallah Archive.
-Society of Ramallah Federation Palestine, Ramallah.*
+Society of Ramallah Federation Palestine, Ramallah.
+Curated by Yazid Anani.
+Featuring Ramallah Archive.*

 - The Ever Changing Body, Deel III.
-Museumcultuur Strombeek Gent, Cultuurcentrum Strombeek Grimbergen, Strombeek-Bever.
+Cultuurcentrum Strombeek Grimbergen, Strombeek-Bever.
 Curated by Luk Lambrecht.
-Featuring An introduction to and nine chapters from "Dependence", Self Portrait.
+Featuring An introduction to and nine chapters from "Dependence" and Self Portrait.

 - Vi lever på en stjerne / We are Living on a Star.
 Henie Onstad Kunstsenter, Høvikodden.
 Curated by Tone Hansen and Marit Paasche.
 Featuring Dom Dziecka.
 The house starves when you are away.*